jonfernq/Python-Flashcards/LoadingFlashcards/README.md

 ## Loading Flashcards

-CSV spreadsheet files are the most convenient way to collect data for creation of flashcards.
+CSV spreadsheet files are the most convenient way to collect data for the initial creation of flashcards.

-Once one starts organizing and structuring this data, for instance into frequency of usage, subject area as a thesaurus does, transforming flashcards into multiple choice questions for quizzes, or tracking performance and mastery of the facts of flashcards, then CSV files become limiting.
+Once one starts organizing, structuring and adding information to this raw data, however, CSV files become limiting.

+For instance, flashcards for words can be structured into word frequency of usage, subject area of word as a thesaurus does.

+Flashcards can also be transformed into multiple choice questions for quizzes.

+Data is added to flashcards when tracking performance and mastery of the facts of flashcards.
+Self-rating of mastery or a quiz score, can be added to a flashcard.

-A relational database allows for easy structuring of data.
+A relational database allows for more facile structuring of data.

-We start with the raw flashcard data and basic descriptive information.
+We start with the flashcard data and basic descriptive information.

 ### Flashcards, Decks, and Descriptors